HarryAllen1/jhstsa.org/pages/events/Animatronics.md

 ## Theme

-Following the specified requirements, create an animatronic exhibit for a public library that brings a book to life to excite young readers.
+Following the specified requirements, create an animatronic exhibit for a public library to excite young readers.

 ## Information